 Start simply by trying to get enough sleep, eating a good diet, and exercising.
 Get into a good routine focusing on these three pillars of well-being.
 Do things that make you happy and start to challenge your low mood and negative thoughts.
 Socializing with others will help you to increase your confidence and connect.

 There are also a number of different treatments offered for those with depression.
 Talking treatments and medication are the two main types of treatment.
 Talking treatments aim to discuss one-on-one and sometimes in a group.
 They will help you to deal with and understand the symptoms you have.
 Medication can be used to manage your mood.
-This will help to stabilize your feelings whilst the other aspects of this mental health issue are addressed.
+This will help to stabilize your feelings while the other aspects of this mental health issue are addressed.